re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 -   Infer types from built-in keywords
 -   Use validated expressions to combine and modify those types
--   Organize our types into objects
+-   Structure our definitions using objects

 Recall the original type we wanted to represent: